1. What is 211?

 5. What are the benefits of the 211 service?

-o 211 Community Navigators Specialists are trained to support diverse populations, plus the phone service is available in over 175 languages, including 17 Indigenous languages.
+- 211 Service Navigators are trained to support diverse populations, plus the phone service is available in over 175 languages, including 17 Indigenous languages.

-o 211 SK is also focused on ensuring that busy service providers are not receiving inappropriate referrals.
-Community Navigators screen for eligibility and direct individuals to appropriate service providers, therefore allowing them to focus their time providing relevant help and support within their mandate.
+- 211 SK is also focused on ensuring that busy service providers are not receiving inappropriate referrals.
+Service Navigators screen for eligibility and direct individuals to appropriate service providers, therefore allowing them to focus their time providing relevant help and support within their mandate.

 6. How will 211 help the people of Saskatchewan use the resources we have more cost effectively?

 When individuals go without help or support because they are unaware of the services available to them, valuable resources risk being underutilized and people may fail to get the support they need.
 211 provides a centralized point of information; 211 can also help identify gaps and track what types of human services people are looking to connect with.

 7. Will other Service Providers see benefits from 211 Saskatchewan as well?

 211 Saskatchewan is a powerful tool that service providers may use to quickly direct people to services outside of their organization’s scope or expertise.
 Further, service providers can empower clients by teaching their clients about the easy-to-use and easy-to-remember service.
 Moreover, 211 SK provides information on eligibility, application process, fees, and more—helping people connect to appropriate services and therefore reducing the time service providers spend re-directing clients.

 8. Can’t people just look in the phone book for services?